 Ten percent of costs are funded in the general rate with the balance paid by a pan charge to connected users.

 Wastewater (pan charge) - a usage charge based on the number of toilet pans connected.
 A residential dwelling pays only one pan charge, no matter how many toilet pans are installed.
 All other properties pay one pan charge for each toilet pan or urinal installed and connected.

 Waste management charge – solid waste / household refuse collection including the cost of recycling where the service is provided throughout the district.

-Uniform water charge is the cost of delivering drinking water to each separately used or inhabited part of a property throughout the district where the service is provided.
-If there are 3 flats on the property there will be 3 water charges.
+Uniform water charge is the cost of delivering drinking water to each separately used or inhabited part of a property throughout the district where the service is provided payable per separately used or inhabited part of a property, for example if there are 3 flats on the property there will be 3 water charges.

 Availability charge - the charge if you are in an area where water service is available, but the property is not connected.

 Fixed water by meter charge per cubic metre to properties identified as an extra-ordinary use and some rural domestic users.
 Metered domestic users receive a free of charge allowance of 300 cubic metres.